AlzbetaFekiacova/Fekiacova_105061_feippds/README.md

 At first, I executed the conversion on bigger images.
 The conversion on emulator took a long time, so I have switched to smaller images with size of 427x640.
-The images can be found in [package flowers original](https://github.com/AlzbetaFekiacova/Fekiacova_105061_feippds/tree/05/images/original) I have downloaded 20 images of flowers and the result were following.
-They can be found
+The images can be found in [package flowers original](https://github.com/AlzbetaFekiacova/Fekiacova_105061_feippds/tree/05/images/original) I have downloaded 20 images of flowers and the results can be found in:

 - [package flowers converted CPU](https://github.com/AlzbetaFekiacova/Fekiacova_105061_feippds/tree/05/images/transformed_CPU)
 - [package flowers converted GPU](https://github.com/AlzbetaFekiacova/Fekiacova_105061_feippds/tree/05/images/transformed_GPU)

+``Average conversion of 20 images on CPU took -0.4439749399898574 time.-``

+``Average conversion of 20 images on GPU took -19.09008324999828 time.-``

 Original ![](images/original/flower_s0.jpg)